Observations in TNG: "Final Mission"

 "Transfigurations"

 The number "21166" can be seen on the back of the Nenebek hull in this shot.
-This is the registry of the ship which also appears in the shuttlebay graphic a little later.
+This is the registry of the ship as it also appears in the shuttlebay graphic a little later.
 Close examination of the yellow number on the floor right in front of the shuttlebay door reveals that the set is still labeled "2", as in "Shuttlebay 2".
 No changes

 The PADD Picard is holding here was first seen on Dr. Ira Graves's desk in "The Schizoid Man".

-"The Schizoid Man" HD
+"The Schizoid Man"

 A close-up of the device in HD.